postsharp/Metalama.Documentation/conceptual/Aspects/advising/initializers.md

 ### Example: registering live instances

-The following example registers any new instance of the target class in a registry of live instances.
+The aspect in the following aspect registers any new instance of the target class in a registry of live instances.
 When an instance is garbage-collected, it is automatically removed from the registry.
 The aspect injects the registration logic into the constructor of the target class.

 [!include[Register Instance](../../../code/Metalama.Documentation.SampleCode.AspectFramework/RegisterInstance.cs)]